alex-code1234/emu8/README.md

 [The emulator](https://alex-code1234.github.io/emu8/?boot=orion128/orion) is loaded by adding boot=orion128/orion URL parameter to the generic emulator URL.
 Start by **on** command.

+## Apple I and II emulators

+[The emulator I](https://alex-code1234.github.io/emu8/?boot=apple/apple&boot_name=aI) has Woz monitor, Basic, Krusader and A1 assembler pre-loaded.
+Start by **on** command.
+[The emulator II](https://alex-code1234.github.io/emu8/?boot=apple/apple) supports Disk II interface on slot 6 with pre-loaded Dos 3.3 disk.
+2 variants of Apple II emulated:
+- Apple IIe with 80-columns +64K card (80-columns not supported), start by **on e** command
+- Apple II with language card +16K, start by **on** command Only text mode supported.

 ## Extending generic emulator

 To implement new emulator, at least one javascript module should be created and loaded by using the boot=module URL